-At the current time (as of February 2021), it is not possible for companies to invest on Bondora.
+At present, it is not possible for companies to invest on Bondora (as of February 2021).

 Loans on Bondora are brokered directly by the platform.

 Borrowers must apply directly on the website.
-Loans are granted only to people residing in Estonia, Finland and Spain.
+Loans are granted only to people residing in Estonia, Finland or Spain.

-You can see what the online application looks like on Bondora's Estonian page.
+You can take a look at the online application process on Bondora's Estonian page.

-When granting a loan, Bondora asks for some information from potential borrowers, including:
+When granting a loan, Bondora requires certain information from potential borrowers, including: